HI-IDN/VEL113F/timeline.md

    recommend using your hi-email as your primary or alternate email address.

 2. **Accept the Classroom Invitation**:
-   Click on the following invitation [link](https://classroom.github.com/a/MGGzHW9z). to join the class.
+   Click on the following invitation [link](https://classroom.github.com/a/MGGzHW9z) to join the class.
 This will give you access to the assignment repository.

 3. **Data Submission**:
-   By our next class on Tuesday, it's imperative that those of you who volunteered for data acquisition have your data ready and submitted to your GitHub repositories.
+   By our next class on **Tuesday**, it's imperative that those of you who volunteered for data acquisition have your data ready and submitted to your GitHub repositories.
 This will ensure that we have a smooth and productive session.